likhithakotla/devops_monitoring_with_twilio_and_grafana/README.md

 ## Architecture Summary

-This project sets up a complete **Monitoring + Alerting** solution using Docker containers, Prometheus, Grafana, and SendGrid webhook-based alerting.
+This project sets up a complete **Monitoring + Alerting** solution using Prometheus, Grafana, and SendGrid webhook-based alerting.

 **Components in Containers:**
 - **Node Exporter**: Provides host metrics
-- **Pushgateway**: Accepts metrics from short-lived scripts
+- **Pushgateway**: Accepts metrics from short-lived scripts (In our architecture the metrics comes from python simulator code and node exporter)
 - **Prometheus**: Stores and evaluates metrics
 - **Alertmanager**: Sends notifications based on alert rules
 - **Grafana**: Visualizes metrics through dashboards